-To increase awareness of accessibility challenges and inspire innovation, we host educational sessions on the topic of accessibility.
-We also use online, internal collaboration tools to encourage informal discussion and problem solving.
+To increase awareness of accessibility challenges and inspire innovation, we use online, internal collaboration tools to encourage informal discussion and problem solving.

 Educating solution designers

 The Accessibility Council hosts training meetings and webinars to inform Lexmark solution designers about the needs of the disabled community.
 These meetings may include information on design requirements, methods, and national or international legal design mandates, and involve Lexmark's global development sites in Lexington, Kentucky; Cebu, Philippines; and Kolkata, India.
 The council also relays the customer information that it collects directly to solution designers to enhance accessibility, and hosts share sessions with development teams to demonstrate how their efforts directly impact accessibility improvements in Lexmark's products.